makers-for-life/makair-telemetry/records/README.md

 This directory contains various fake or realistic records of telemetry data.

-_⚠ The telemetry protocol may have evolved since recording; some of these files may not work with the latest telemetry tools (until we run new recordings)._
+_⚠  The telemetry records are classified by protocol version.
+Older records can come handy when testing backward compatibility with legacy protocols._